leonardodod/studies/MD/md.md

 Unless the paragraph is in a list, don’t indent paragraphs with spaces or tabs.

-# Paragraph Best Practices

-Unless the paragraph is in a list, don’t indent paragraphs with spaces or tabs.

 # Line Breaks

 To create a line break (<br>), end a line with two or more spaces, and then type return.